> Vacuum Packaging > Vacuum Sealers

 How do vacuum sealers make food last longer?

-1. The reduced oxygen content within the vacuum package slows down food break down.
+1. The reduced oxygen content in the vacuum package slows food breakdown.
 Most oxygen can be removed by creating a vacuum within the package.

-2. Vacuum bags are made from poly woven materials to keep oxygen from permeating through the package.
+2. Vacuum bags are made from poly woven materials to keep oxygen from permeating the package.
 Standard poly bags will not hold a vacuum.

 3. After oxygen is removed from the package, an airtight seal is made.
-The seal is essential to ensure the package will continue to hold a vacuum during storage.
+The seal is essential to ensure the vacuum packaged product has an increased product shelf life.

 Vacuum Sealers and Modified Atmosphere Packaging

 After a vacuum sealer completes the seal of a packaged product, the product is enclosed in modified atmospheric packaging.
 The atmosphere within the package is modified from the external atmosphere.
 This modification can be done in many different ways to help preserve consumable and non-consumable products.

 A standard vacuum sealer that removes air from a vacuum bag is reducing the oxygen content within the package.
 This reduction in oxygen is a form of modified atmosphere packaging.
 Some vacuum sealers offer a gas flush option to further change the atmosphere within the container.
 The gas purge inserts a gas into the package to help with extending the product's shelf life.